dodgymike/hackrf-wiki/HackRF-Beta-Program.md

 ## Testing

-The best way to help test HackRF is to try using it for a radio application that interests you.
+The best way to help test HackRF is to use it for a radio application that interests you.
 If you aren't sure where to start, try getting familiar with [GNU Radio](http://gnuradio.org/redmine/projects/gnuradio/wiki), especially [GNU Radio Companion](http://gnuradio.org/redmine/projects/gnuradio/wiki/GNURadioCompanion).
 Search the web for interesting SDR implementations and see if you can reproduce them with HackRF.

 ## Communication